StackVista/stackstate-docs/configure/logging/logging-for-functions.md

 # Logging for functions

-You can add logging to StackState function and control the level of logging used for individual functions and even handlers.
+You can add logging to StackState function and control the level of logging used for individual functions and event handlers.

 ## Add logging to a StackState function